 This is some early talk right now and from the content of this article it looks like they are waiting on some additional reports to see if in fact it is the right decision.
-When you read through here and look at the comments, it appears like many like the option imageof looking but there are no committers on the fence yet as it would entail giving up the federal matched funds too.
+When you read through here and look at the comments, it appears like many like the option of looking but there are no committers on the fence yet as it would entail giving up the federal matched funds too.

 The big issues here are cost and of course care and the secondary item seems to be on fire all over the US with recent changes.
 We also have the November issue of the potential Medicare cuts for physicians that needs an answer.
 It’s very hard today to make long term projections on healthcare cost as it’s a moving target for sure.
 Texas also talked about seceding from the union too, but they are still here.
 BD